donkirkby/chess-kit/docs/new_rules.md

 team has to be able to make the capture.

 ### Talking
-This is a silly game, so feel free to chat with your partner, but remember that the other team is listening.
+This game shouldn't be taken too seriously, so feel free to chat with your partner, but remember that the other team is listening.
 Any discussion should be heard by both teams, so no secret codes or second languages!
 Of course, players should also feel free to ignore their partner's advice.

 # Broken Games
 These ideas seemed promising, but didn't work at the table.
 Maybe I'll come back